 Refuting point #4: It will help grow the Libertarian Party

 I am utterly shocked by the number of libertarians that wish to employ the same line of thinking which helped corrupt the Republican and Democratic Parties.
 Placing party above principle is precisely why the Tea Party and Occupy movements met a screeching end, and were replaced by a blind unity to party loyalists and big government progressives.
-This is why we continue to get stuck with the Hillary Clintons and Donald Trumps, and look in the mirror asking ourselves what happened to this country.
+This is why we continue to get stuck with the Hillary Clintons and look in the mirror asking ourselves what happened to this country.

 What good is growing the Libertarian Party if it is going to be represented by people that are not libertarians?
 What good is growing the Libertarian Party when it is about to become the party of Romney and Bush?